 Allow me to elaborate.

-If everything is political, then how would we even define the word?
+If everything is political, then how would we define the word?
 In order for some things to be described as political, some things would have to not be political.
 Otherwise the word means fuck-all.
+The dictionary has a couple of definitions for "political," but while they aren't super narrow, they definitely aren't broad enough to be all-consuming all-encompassing concepts.
+The dictionary defines political as:

 One time I got in an argument on Twitter (I hate Twitter.
 I should really delete that toxic cesspool one of these days, but I'm weak and enjoy arguing with belligerent assholes, so I probably don't have the guts to actually permanently erase all of that.
 Plus if I were to depart, then the belligerent assholes win, and we can't have that.) about whether or not art was inherently political, and I gave a few examples of art that wasn't political.
 One example I gave was a kid's picture book about a caterpillar.